Originally published May 23rd 2018. Updated January 7th 2021.

 Solar panels can last an estimated 25 to 40 years and possibly even longer!
 (The most current crystalline silicon models of solar panels are still so new, that we aren’t quite sure how long they can really last.)
 Therefore, if your roof only has about five years left in it, it doesn’t really make sense to install solar panels when you’ll need to take the whole system down again in a few years.
 Instead, the best time to invest in solar panels in Los Angeles is when your roof is new or has a decade or more of life left.

 (Is your roof getting close to retirement?
 Don’t fret!
 Now might be the perfect time to invest in replacing your roof so that you can get solar panels in the future.
 A new roof adds value to your home and can make it more energy efficient!
-At Semper Solaris, we also offer roof repairs and replacements.)
+At Semper Solaris, we also offer Roof Installations and replacements.)

 Time Your Tax Relief

 Currently, homeowners in Los Angeles can deduct 26% of the cost of their solar panels on their taxes.
 This Investment Tax Credit (ITC) is the biggest renewable energy financial incentive currently available.
 It saved the average homeowner $5,000 on their solar panel system in 2017.
 In order to get the tax credit, you just need to install solar panels within the calendar year.

 The tax credit was originally enacted in 2005 as part of the Energy Policy Act and set to expire at the end of 2007.
 The federal government extended the ITC, but the clock is running out.
 Afterwards, the tax credit shrinks each year.
 Homeowners should not expect the tax credits to be extended again.
 As the solar market continues to mature and as the government looks for more ways to trim the budget, all signs point to the ITC finally phasing out for good.

 That means the time to save on solar is right now!